MuckFoe/CASE_CND/EventService/README.md

 Also the java version has to be version 15.

 With maven installed you can run 'mvn package' to build the application.
 This will produce a fat jar the holds all dependencies and can be started using the commands found in [Prerequisites](#prerequisites).
+## Run with Docker
+To run the WeatherService using Docker you first need to build the container using following command from the WeatherService directory:

+`docker build -t caseeventservice ./`

+Afterwards you can run the service using the following command:

+`docker run -d -p 8080:8080 --name caseeventservice caseeventservice`

+The standard config is build to run within the docker context so it shouldn't be necessary to change it.